walkerchi/ETHz-CS_2023/static/media/general_fusion.ad317ff8f1e378e431e7.md

 > https://generalfusion.com/

 Note:
+There are also some companies focus on the new method of fusion.

+For example,
 The general fusion proposed a brute force idea to create the fusion environment.
 It uses pistons to compress the plasma.

-Inside the chamber, it's the liquid metal.
+Inside the chamber, is the liquid metal.
 The liquid metal will turn the kinetic energy of particles into heat to dirve a turbine.
 And they use the field reverse configuration for the plasma injection.